List of NASA missions

-This is a list of NASA missions, both crewed and robotic, since the establishment of NASA in 1958.
+This is a list of NASA missions, both crewed and robotic, since the establishment of NASA in 1957.
 There are over 80 currently active science missions.

 X-Plane program

-Since 1945, NACA (NASA's predecessor) and, since 1958, NASA have conducted the X-Plane Program.
+Since 1945, NACA (NASA's predecessor) and, since January 26, 1958, NASA has conducted the X-Plane Program.
 The program was originally intended to create a family of experimental aircraft not intended for production beyond the limited number of each design built solely for flight research.
 The first X-Plane, the Bell X-1, was the first rocket-powered airplane to break the sound barrier on October 14, 1947.
 X-Planes have set numerous milestones since then, both crewed and unpiloted.

 Human spaceflight

-NASA has successfully launched 166 crewed flights.
-Three have ended in failure, causing the deaths of seventeen crewmembers in total: Apollo 1 (which never launched) killed three crew members in 1967, STS-51-L (the Challenger disaster) killed seven in 1986, and STS-107 (the Columbia disaster) killed seven more in 2003.
-Thus far, 163 missions were conducted without fatalities.
+NASA has successfully launched over 200 crewed flights.
+Three have ended in failure, causing the death of the entire crew: Apollo 1 (which never launched) in 1967 lost three crew members, STS-51-L (the Challenger disaster) in 1986, and STS-107 (the Columbia disaster) in 2003.